 We believe Aehr is still being a bit conservative based on our checks of the largest and most serious silicon carbide device makers.
-ON Semi plans to double their projected 2022 $500 million revenue to a $1 billion run rate exiting 2023; this represents 40%+ growth.
+ON Semi plans to now triple their projected 2022 ($500 million revenue) to a $1 billion run rate exiting 2023; this represents 40%+ growth.
 STMicroelectronics plans to grow from $700 million to $1 billion in a year; 43% growth.
 Leapfrogged by ON Semi, Infineon plans to grow from $200 million in SiC revs to $360 million over their next fiscal year or 80% growth and grow to $1 billion by mid 2020s.
 From $360 million to $1 billion in the following 3 years would be about a 42% CAGR.

 One should think of the SiC chipmakers as the gold prospectors and Aehr’s FOX-XP system as going from shovels to drills.
 If the SiC makers do not grow their capacity or change their chip designs, Aehr’s revenue would fall off a cliff.
 Chipmakers could have capacity growth of 0% and AEHR net sales shrink by 70%.
 This is another key risk.
 But it also is a source of upside opportunity as the chipmakers are selling to the EV makers who grew sales by 100% last year.